-Our newest pair of waterproof headphones, the Swimbuds Flex offers some features different than any of our other headphones.
-They are built with memory wire to make sure the headphones fit around your ear just perfectly.
+The Swimbuds Flex are built with memory wire earhooks to make sure the headphones fit around your ear just perfectly.
 You can bend and re-bend the wire to make sure it’s comfortable every time.
 With the innovative memory wire along with all the earbud tips that come with the Swimbuds Sport, you’re guaranteed the get the exact fit and comfort you need.

 The Swimbuds Flex are also low profile, and they lay closer to the ear.
 This means less drag as you swim, run, or surf.
 Just like the Swimbuds Sport, the Swimbuds Flex also have an extra short cord.
 This too cuts down on drag and makes the headphones hassle free with little to no adjustments needed during your workout.

 Though the Swimbuds Flex don’t have the enhanced sound quality of the Swimbuds Sport and HydroActicve, you’ll still be able to hear clearly in the water and they are definitely Underwater Audio’s most sleek and comfortable pair of waterproof headphones.